 We recognise the environmental impact of the Group's demand for goods and services and the importance of working collaboratively with our suppliers to tackle climate change in a way that is aligned with our purpose.

-Through our Code of Supplier Responsibility we expect our suppliers to:
+Through our Code of Supplier Responsibility (PDF, 295KB) we expect our suppliers to:

 • understand and mitigate the physical and transition risks that climate change poses to their business.